ahrastnik/your_turn_server/README.md

 Setup is super easy.
 It's recommended to create a separate virtual environment.

 1. Create a virtual environment: `python -m venv env`
+2. Activate the virtual environment Windows: `.\env\Scripts\activate` or Linux `. env\bin\activate`
-2. Install all dependencies: `pip install -r requirements.txt`
+3. Install all dependencies: `pip install -r requirements.txt`

 The only external library used is [twisted](https://twisted.org/).

+*Tested with Python 3.11, 3.10 and 3.8 on Windows 10, Ubuntu 20.04 & 22.04*

+### Docker

+For the easiest, fastest & most secure Relay setup, use [Docker](https://www.docker.com/).
+Then, just run `docker compose up` in the project directory and Relay will auto-magically run on the default port.

+*Tested with Docker version 20.10.20*

 ---
 ## Usage